cse112-sp20/Team-Warmup-CRUD-App-MiniProject/README.md

   - Use API endpoint instead of stright update to firebase for data santiization

 #### The pipeline need to test:
- - Auto deploy new version.
+ - Auto deploy new version when pass test
- - Test API endpoints
+ - API test
- - End to end test for each function
+ - End to end test for website
+ - Minification